 Working Together in the Fight Against Human Trafficking

-Human trafficking turns people into property — a form of modern-day slavery.
+Human trafficking is one of the most significant issues facing communities today, yet it is commonly misunderstood and often undetected.
 In partnership with the Office of the Governor Criminal Justice Department and the Texas Human Trafficking Task Force, the Bullock Texas State History Museum is undertaking a unique project to raise awareness and prevent the further exploitation of individuals in Texas.

 Lead Sponsorship by Nancy Ann and Ray L. Hunt.
 Major funding from the Texas Bar Foundation.

 The Bullock Texas State History Museum is a division of the State Preservation Board.
 Additional support of exhibitions and programs is provided by the Texas State History Museum Foundation.

 Your museum admission purchase supports the Bullock Museum's exhibitions and educational programming.